josepefg/portfolio/README_EN.md

 Data Science, Machine Learning, Artificial Intelligence and Big Data.

 ### SUMMARY
 Control and Automation Engineer with part my studies made at University of Technology Sydney.
 Specialist in Data Science and in Software Engineering with Agile Methodolgies.
-I have professional experience as a developer with C, C++, C#, Python and R, team leadership and project management.
+I have professional experience as a Data Scientist, Data Engineer, developer with C, C++, C#, Python and R, team leadership and coordination, and project management.
 I currently work as a Data Scientist.

 **Background in:** Python, R, C, C++, C#, Machine Learning, ETL, and Embedded Software.